 What are you currently doing, professionally and/or personally?

-At home, I am husband and father to two boys ages 1 and 4.
-As a family we love to get out and explore our world and learn about what’s around us.
-Professionally, I work in Clinical Development at a large biotech where I lead global clinical trials of gene therapy products.
+At home, I am a husband and father to two boys, ages one and four.
+We love to get out and explore our world and learn about what’s around us.
+Professionally, I work in Clinical Development at a large biotech, where I lead global clinical trials of gene therapy products.

 How did you get to where you are in your career?
 Did you attend college and if so, where?